-Amec Foster Wheeler has considered specific equipment for the early earthworks related to the WRF.
-This is critical to clean and control the surface where the material will be placed, and thus prevent accumulation of material remaining on the hillsides that may be unstable.
+Specific equipments for the foundation and site preparations for the WRF are considered.
+This is a precaution to clean and control the surface where the material will be placed, and thus prevent accumulation of material remaining on the hillsides that may be unstable.
 However, it must be noted that there is no geotechnical information available for the WRF foundation.
-Therefore, criteria used in the design are based on Amec Foster Wheeler's experience.
-Table 16-7 shows the construction parameters considered and Figure 16-8 shows the proposed WRF and pit configuration.
+Some criteria used in the design are based on and more detailed work in future studies may be able to design a lower cost solution.